A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Specific or Universal Speedup

-In practice, unstructured pruning usually does not directly set the weights to 0 but sets their corresponding masks (or indicators) $\mathbf{m}$ to 0 \cite{lee2019snip, wang2020picking}.
+In practice, for small or medium models, unstructured pruning usually does not directly set the weights to 0 but sets their corresponding masks (or indicators) $M$ to 0 \cite{liu2021group, wang2020picking}.
 In this case, unstructured pruning is regarded as applying a binary mask to each weight.
-Then Eq.(\ref{eq:unstructured-pruning-1}) is correspondingly changed as:
+Consequently, Eq.(\ref{eq:unstructured-pruning-1}) is correspondingly changed as:

-Generally, the network is retrained (i.e., fine-tuning or training-from-scratch) with fixed masks $\mathbf{m}$, and the masked-out weights are not involved in retraining.
-Fig.~\ref{Fig:visualization-unstructured-pruning} is an example of weight-wise pruning by removing the connections of the neurons (as shown in Fig.~\ref{Fig:visualization-unstructured-pruning}(a)) or masking the weights with their corresponding masks (as shown in Fig.~\ref{Fig:visualization-unstructured-pruning}(b)), respectively.
-Since it can remove weights anywhere, the irregular replacement of non-zero weights leads to actual acceleration requires the support of special software and/or hardware \cite{wen2016learning,li2017pruning,han2016eie,tang2021manifold,han2015deep}.
+Generally, the network is retrained (i.e., fine-tuning or training-from-scratch) with fixed masks $M$, and the masked-out weights are not involved in retraining.
+In the case of large models, such as LLMs, assigning a mask to each weight poses a challenge due to the immense number of weights.
+It is common to directly set the weights that need to be pruned to zero, as seen in \cite{sun2024simple,frantar2023sparsegpt}.
+Fig.~\ref{Fig:visualization-unstructured-pruning} is an example of weight-wise pruning by removing the weights directly (as shown in Fig.~\ref{Fig:visualization-unstructured-pruning} (a)) or masking the weights with their corresponding masks (as shown in Fig.~\ref{Fig:visualization-unstructured-pruning} (b)), respectively.
+Since it can remove weights anywhere, the irregular replacement of non-zero weights leads to actual acceleration requiring the support of special software and/or hardware \cite{wen2016learning,li2017pruning,tang2021manifold,han2015deep}.
 Therefore, we classify unstructured pruning as a specific speedup technique.